Tech-at-DU/SwiftUI-Todo-List-tutorial/01-Getting-Started.md

 > 1. lets the user add & delete tasks and
 > 2. stores those tasks in **UserDefaults** so they persist across launches.
 >
-> This series assumes you already know basic Swift and the SwiftUI syntax covered in ACS 2420 Lesson 2.

 ---